alpeshdgapps/photoid-india-legal/index.md

 - Are used only to generate your requested ID photo output
 - Can be deleted at any time through **Settings → Clear all photos**

-For paid studio-quality export, the selected photo is temporarily processed by a third-party AI processing provider to remove or clean up the background.
-The provider processes the selected photo only to generate your requested result and return it to the app.
+For paid studio-quality export, the photo you capture is temporarily processed by a third-party AI processing provider to remove or clean up the background.
+The provider processes the photo you capture only to generate your requested result and return it to the app.
 We do not authorize the provider to use your photo for advertising, resale, or any independent purpose unrelated to providing the processing service.
 We do not sell your photos or share them with third parties for their own use.
 Details of the provider, including its data retention, are described in Section 2.

 ### 1.2 In-App Purchase Information